dojo/docs/dojox/grid/DataGrid.rst

 'single'
-  let the user select only one item at the same time 'multiple' let the user selects more than one item at the same time 'extended' (default)
+  let the user select only one item at the same time 'multiple' let the user selects more than one item at the same time.
+First click selects an item, second deselects it 'extended' (default) single click selects only the clicked item (deselecting any selected), Ctrl+click adds to selection, Shift+click add a range (behavior similar to select with ``multiple`` attribute set to ``multiple``)

-  *not sure, what's the difference between "multiple" and "extended"*
+Note that if you override ``onCellClick`` for whatever reason, selection won't work anymore, you should start your custom handler with ``this.inherited("onCellClick", arguments);`` to avoid issues.

 Editing data